-We still have space in our AM & PM Universal PreK Classes, also our 3 yr old classes.
+We still have space in our AM Universal PreK Class!

-We still have space in our AM & PM Universal PreK Classes, also our 3 yr old classes.
+We still have space in our AM Universal PreK Class!

 This area of development is represented as four elements: perception, gross motor, fine motor, and health, safety, and nutrition.